For Parents or Guardians

 Global Opportunities strives to make our programming financially accessible to all students.
 Financial planning is a part of the conversation between students and our office as they begin exploring their options.

 Upon acceptance to a program, students are expected to submit a deposit to Global Opportunities to confirm their participation on the program.
 This deposit will appear as a credit on their Temple bill and will be applied towards the overall costs of the program.

 As all of our programs are for credit, students will be billed for Temple tuition based on their affiliation with Main Campus.
 Students are encouraged to utilize the Bursar’s tuition calculator to confirm their tuition rates for the term they will be away.

 Each program consists of two types of costs: billable and non-billable.
 Billable costs include Temple tuition (based on their tuition rate at Main Campus), the University services fee and the Global Opportunities program fee.
 Students are eligible to utilize their financial aid towards their program costs and are encouraged to meet with Student Financial Services for further details.
-For specifics about what is included in the Global Opportunities program fee, review the Finances page for the respective program of interest on the Klein GO portal.
+For specifics about what is included in the Global Opportunities program fee, review the What It Costs tab for the respective program of interest on the Klein GO portal.

 Non-billable costs include, but are not limited to, passports and visas, flights, meals, daily expenses and cell phone rentals.
 Students are expected to finance these through personal means rather than have them applied to their Temple bill.

 In addition to financial aid packages, students are encouraged to apply to the Global Opportunities scholarships, Klein College Scholarships and external scholarships for their respective program and/or region.